-Adaptogens are natural substances which may increase the body’s ability to resist the damaging effects of stress.
+Adaptogens are natural substances that may increase the body’s ability to resist the damaging effects of stress.
 They help us to adjust ourselves to change.
 I mention how much I have benefited from them here, especially to treat my insomnia and to balance hormones.
-And below, you will find easy recipes containing some of these adaptogens.
-But I highly recommend consulting your doctor before taking any herb, including these adaptogens, and especially if you are pregnant or nursing, or if you are on any medication.
+There are different kinds, and depending on your unique conditions, you might have different needs.
+Below, you will find easy recipes containing some of these adaptogens that have helped *me*.
+I do recommend consulting your trusted healthcare provider before taking any herb, including these adaptogens, and especially if you are pregnant or nursing, or if you are on any medication.

 You will like this one especially if you are counting your macros, or watching your caloric intake.

 To be honest with you, I was not expecting these to be this yummy.
 They are so light with such low calories that you can satisfy your sweet tooth without having that crush afterwards.
 Okay, here is what you do:

 1/2 cup nut butter (I’d use PBfit for much lower calories/fat)

 1/2 cup Orgain vegan chocolate protein powder (use code IVYCHAN for a good discount on your first order)

 1/4 cup any powdered sugar or sweetener (I used coconut sugar)

 I also added 1tsp Moodbeli Blissbooster.
 (If not, use a tsp cacao and cinnamon).

 Blend all this, bake at 325°F for 20-30 minutes.
 For the “frosting” I simply mixed choco protein powder and a little bit of choco almond milk!